Matthew William Hickey

 - Developed a new construction technique for skin and frame rowboats.
 Generalized the technique for any given hull form (CAD, Rhino, Python)

-- Generated all reasonable hull forms in the typical dinghy range, allowing customers to choose a design that fits their needs
+- Using the generalized technique, I auto-generated models for a wide range of boat sizes, allowing customers to choose a design that fits their needs

 HelloSign, HelloFax 2012 to 2015